ApryseSDK/pdftron-react-native/README.md

 annotations | array | array of annotation data in the format `{id: string, pageNumber: number}`

 ##### annotationPermissionCheckEnabled
-bool, optional, default to false If true, annotation created by user A cannot be modified by user B, else anyone can modify any annotation.
+bool, optional, default to false

+If true, annotation's flags will be taken into account when it is selected, for example, a locked annotation can not be resized or moved.

 Example: